acceptance, dispassion, detachment, renunciation

 Background

-Vairāgya isn’t about rejecting the world.
-It’s about loosening our grip on results, on rewards, and even on the things we believe will bring us spiritual success.
+Vairāgya doesn't ask us to reject the world.
+It asks us to loosen our grip: on results, on rewards, even on the things we hope will bring us spiritual success.

 Two Kinds of Desire

-• Drishta: the pleasures of this world—the things we’ve seen, experienced, and come to crave.
+- Drishta is the pull of this world: the pleasures we've seen, tasted, and come to crave.

-• Anushravika: the pleasures we’ve only heard about—subtle desires for spiritual attainments, mystical experiences, or heavenly rewards described in sacred texts.
+- Anushravika is subtler.
+It's the pull of pleasures we've only heard about, the spiritual attainments and mystical experiences and heavenly rewards described in sacred texts.

 Two Kinds of Detachment

-This higher vairāgya isn’t cold or indifferent.
-It’s a freedom from the grip of both worldly temptations and spiritual ambition.
+This deeper vairāgya isn't cold, and it isn't indifference.
+It's freedom from the grip of both worldly temptation and spiritual ambition.

 Vairāgya and the Intellect

-In the Sāṅkhya tradition, which informs Patañjali’s yoga, vairāgya is considered one of the refined states of buddhi, the higher intellect.
-It doesn’t arise from force or suppression.
-It comes from clarity.
-When we truly see that nothing we cling to—no object, role, sensation, or experience—can fully satisfy the heart, letting go begins to feel natural.
+In the Sāṅkhya tradition that informs Patañjali's yoga, vairāgya counts as one of the refined states of buddhi, the higher intellect.
+It doesn't grow out of force or suppression.
+It grows out of clarity.
+When we see for ourselves that nothing we cling to can fully satisfy the heart (no object, no role, no sensation, no experience), letting go starts to feel natural.

 A Shift in Perspective

-Some scholars suggest that Patañjali inherited and reformulated Buddhist ideas of renunciation.
-But rather than organizing detachment around heavenly realms or cosmological hierarchies, he reframes it through the guṇas—the basic forces of nature in Sāṅkhya philosophy.
+Some scholars think Patañjali took older Buddhist ideas about renunciation and reshaped them.
+Instead of arranging detachment around heavenly realms and cosmic hierarchies, he frames it through the guṇas, the basic forces of nature in Sāṅkhya thought.

-In this light, vairāgya becomes less about turning away and more about turning inward.
-It’s a steady movement toward freedom from the patterns that bind us.
+Seen this way, vairāgya becomes less about turning away from the world and more about turning toward something inside.
+A steady movement toward freedom from the patterns that keep us stuck.